PXG7/COFFE-WEBSITE/README.md

 ## Coffee Website

 ## About my project
 This is responsive coffee website made by using HTML,CSS, and Javascript.
 It includes multiple sections like Home,About,Menu,Testimonials,Gallery and Contact.
+This website helps coustomers easily to find menu,location and contact information .
+I thought websites also helps to attracts new customers so I made this website.

 ## Languages Used
 -HTML